 Sringeri Temple History and Legend

-- Sri Sharadamba is the presiding deity of the town of Sringeri.
+Sri Sharadamba is the presiding deity of the town of Sringeri.
 The original sringeri temple was small with a sandalwood idol of Goddess Sharada installed above a Sri Chakra carved by Adi Shankaracharya.
-Subsequently, the sringeri temple was renovated and expanded by Sri Bharati Krishna Tirtha and Sri Vidyaranya.
+Subsequently, Sri Bharati Krishna Tirtha and Sri Vidyaranya expanded and renovated the temple.
 Sri Bharati Krishna Tirtha substituted the sandalwood idol with the present golden idol.

 Significance of the Sringeri Temple